 Silver polishing and finishing (endangered) – 1 apprentice known in recent years.
 (Also classified as a sub-craft of silversmithing).

-Medal and insignia making (least concern) – 3 apprentices known in recent years.
+Medal and insignia making (currently viable) – 3 apprentices known in recent years.
 (See the separate entry for medal making).

 Enamelling (endangered) – no apprentices known in recent years.
 (See the separate entry for enamelling).